talos-vulndev/afl-dyninst/README.txt

    -f: try to fix a dyninst bug that leads to crashes
    -S: do not instrument this function (repeat for more than one)
    -D: instrument fork server and forced exit functions but no basic blocks
+   -x: experimental performance modes (can be set up to three times)
+         level 1: ~40-50%% improvement
+         level 2: ~100%% vs normal, ~40%% vs level 1
+         level 3: ~110%% vs normal, ~5%% vs level 2
+       level 3 replaces how basic block coverage works and can be tried if normal mode or level 1 or 2 lead to crashes randomly.
    -v: verbose output

 Switch -l is used to supply the names of the libraries that should